Wild Coast Tented Lodge: Glamping in Yala National Park Wild Coast Tented Lodge: Glamping in Yala National Park

 Wild Coast Tented Lodge: Glamping in Yala National Park

-Yala National Park is the most popular area to see leopards and Elephants in Sri Lanka.
-But, staying in Yala wasn’t really an option until a few years ago when these cocoon-shaped tented lodges opened up.
-This next-level safari lets you camp between elephants and monkeys during the day and leopards at night.
-It remains one of our most memorable stays, and is a great way to elevate your experience in Yala, Sri Lanka.
+Yala National Park is the most popular place to see leopards and Elephants in Sri Lanka.
+So we were so glad when we saw that there’s now an option to stay inside the park!
+We camped in these cocoon-shaped tented lodges between elephants and monkeys during the day and leopards at night.
+It remains one of our most memorable stays, and we highly recommend staying here for your safari experience in Sri Lanka.

 Camping in Yala National Park